Abigail/Abigail.github.io/Src/Trapped/bishop.md

 #### Folded

-On the Folded Wedge, the **Bishop** quickly escapes to infinity, moving in a stepwise pattern.
+On the Folded Wedge, the %%PIECE%% quickly escapes to infinity, moving in a stepwise pattern.

 #### Flat

-On the Flat Wedge, the **Bishop** escapes as well, keep to the right edge of the Wedge.
+On the Flat Wedge, the %%PIECE%% escapes as well, keep to the right edge of the Wedge.